chumpatrol1/blob_ball/README.md

 **Changelog**
-* Added Lightning Blob
+* Added Doctor Blob
-* Nerfed Quirkless
+* Nerfed Judge Blob slightly
-* Buffed Water
-* Made fastfalling more useful
-* Updated a lot of in-game graphics
-* Added top speed and landing particle effects
-* Improved game performance
-* Added full screen toggle
+* Added a new track for the win screen
-* Added config files (search the root --> engine/config/ ...).
-Delete these to reset your settings!

-V0.6.1b
-* Fixed goal block warp glitch
-* Fixed ball stick glitch

-V0.6.2b
-* Fixed an issue that caused the game to crash on startup
+* Added some SFX